Lorenzo

 Whose motion doesn't match angelic singing.

-Quote Analysis: Lorenzo's most-quoted single piece of pastoral writing, and one of the most-celebrated single passages in Shakespeare's mature comedy.
-The "patines" image is the speech's structural device — a paten is the small gold plate used in Christian Eucharist, and Lorenzo is describing the night sky as if it were the ceiling of a vast cathedral.
-The image fuses pastoral pictorial writing with Renaissance neo-Platonic cosmology (the music of the spheres), and the writing's beauty is real.
-Hazlitt's "classical elegancies" reading captures both the praise and the qualification: the writing is among the play's most beautiful, and the man producing it is the same man who, two acts earlier, organised Jessica's flight with the casket of Shylock's ducats.
+Quote Analysis: Lorenzo's most-quoted pastoral lines, and one of the loveliest passages in any of Shakespeare's comedies.
+The "patines" image is the device – a paten is the small gold plate of Christian communion, so the night sky becomes the ceiling of a vast cathedral.
+The lines fuse picture-making with the music of the spheres, and their beauty is genuine.
+The quiet qualification is that the man speaking them is the same man who, two acts earlier, organised Jessica's flight with the casket of Shylock's ducats.

 Quote 4